wso2/docs-choreo-dev/en/docs/reference/pricing.md

 **Free**

-You can enjoy the free tier with limitations and then move on to the Pay-As-You-Go model if you want to deploy over 5 components.
+The free tier allows you to create up to five free components.
+These five components can be any combination of component types.

 Choreo allocates up to a maximum of 2x vCPUs and 4 GB RAM infrastructure resources to your component workloads.

+You can enjoy the free tier with limitations and then move on to the Pay-As-You-Go model if you want to create over five components.

 **Pay As You Go**

 This plan requires you to pay the following:
-- $150 per component (except for the first five components) on a monthly basis
+- $150 per component (except for the first five components) on a monthly basis.
 - Any additional infrastructure costs incurred (i.e., if the infrastructure cost is over $100).

 This plan does not require you to pay an annual fee.
-You can deploy up to 25 components (i.e., any combination of component types).
+You can create up to 25 components (i.e., any combination of component types).

-If the number of components you need to deploy exceeds 25 or if your annual spend exceeds $50,000, we recommend that you change your pricing plan to Enterprise.
+If the number of components you need to create exceeds 25 or if your annual spend exceeds $50,000, we recommend that you change your pricing plan to Enterprise.

 **Enterprise**

-This plan allows you to pay an annual subscription of $50,000 or more (as agreed) and deploy up to 50 components (i.e., any combination of component types).
-If you need to deploy over 50 components, you can renegotiate with Choreo to pay an agreed amount per additional component or revise the annual subscription.
+This plan allows you to pay an annual subscription of $50,000 or more (as agreed) and create up to 50 components (i.e., any combination of component types).
+If you need to create over 50 components, you can renegotiate with Choreo to pay an agreed amount per additional component or revise the annual subscription.

 The following table summarizes the cost of each plan: